DavidePedrotti/On-Demand-SDN-Slicing/README.md

 This section contains all the necessary commands to run and test the application.
 The application can be run either in the GUI or in the terminal.

-The application can be run via [ComNetsEmu](https://git.comnets.net/public-repo/comnetsemu), a network emulator that comes with all the necessary tools to run this project, or by instaling all the necessary requirements.
+The application can be run via [ComNetsEmu](https://git.comnets.net/public-repo/comnetsemu), or by instaling all the necessary requirements.

 ### Running the Application in the GUI